-committed to ning a market leader in able energy resources as green hydrogen, ies, wind turbines, plar modules.
-We partnered with global ts in these fields to ge their specialised edge and rapidly ng technology.
-However, litical events and tions on technology g could hinder our to fully realise the its of these partnerships.
+No. Emerging Risk Category Description Impact Mitigating Actions/Future Preparedness 1.
+Geopolitical contestation of strategic resources (including technology, energy, and minerals) Geopolitical Geopolitical contestation of strategic resources is the competition between states for control of resources critical to national security or economic development.
+We are committed to becoming a market leader in renewable energy resources such as green hydrogen, batteries, wind turbines, and solar modules.
+We have partnered with global experts in these fields to leverage their specialised knowledge and rapidly evolving technology.
+However, geopolitical events and restrictions on technology sharing could hinder our ability to fully realise the benefits of these partnerships.

-Mitigating Actions/Future Preparedness

 The geopolitical competition for strategic resources is a complex issue that is likely to become more important in the years to come.
 As the world becomes more interconnected and the demand for strategic resources increases, countries will compete for access to these resources.
 We are strengthening our partnerships with companies in different technology ecosystems to manufacture green hydrogen, wind turbines, and solar modules.
 New Energy Ecosystem, an AEL subsidiary, is committed to creating an indigenous value chain for these products by investing in manufacturing capabilities and operational excellence.

-No. Emerging Risk Category Description Impact Mitigating Actions/Future Preparedness N o.
-Emerging Risk Category Description Impact Natural disasters and extreme weather events Environmental The rising temperatures associated with global climate change increase thunderstorm intensities, cyclones, and heavy precipitation.
-Urban flooding in Mumbai, Mangaluru, and Chennai disrupts airport operations, posing risks to aircraft and clean water availability.
+No. Emerging Risk Category Description Impact Mitigating Actions/Future Preparedness 2 Natural disasters and extreme weather events Environmental The rising temperatures associated with global climate change Urban flooding in Mumbai, Mangaluru, and Chennai disrupts airport operations, posing risks to aircraft and clean water availability.
 Chennai's Data Center faces disruptions from tropical disturbances and flooding, leading to power failures, supply chain issues, and a lack of clean water for cooling.
 Water scarcity hampers solar manufacturing in Mundra, while mining operations in Madhya Pradesh, Chhattisgarh, and Odisha are at risk due to high rainfall.
 We continually assess climate risks and develop appropriate action plans to support long-term mitigation of these risks.
-Climate risks are integrated into our enterprise risk management framework. Ē Misinformation and disinformation Societal Misinformation refers to the dissemination of false or inaccurate information, while disinformation involves the intentional spread of false information with the aim of deceiving or manipulating audiences.
-The spread of misleading info damage our Co reputation, erc trust, and impa confidence.
-It influence cons perception, lea decreased den market share.
-I legal conseque if misinformati or regulations. social and stak impacts can oo public backlasi Failure to mitigate climate change Environmental This risk refers to the potential consequences of not taking sufficient action to address the adverse effects of climate change, including rising global temperatures, extreme weather events, sea- level rise, and other related impacts.
+Climate risks are integrated into our enterprise risk management framework.
+3 Failure to mitigate climate change Environmental This risk refers to the potential consequences of not taking sufficient action to address the adverse effects of climate change, including rising global temperatures, extreme weather events, sealevel rise, and other related impacts.
 Businesses face increased regulatory requirements and compliance costs due to emissions reduction measures implemented by governments and international bodies.
 Invest in renewable energy sources, energy efficiency measures, and low-carbon technologies to reduce greenhouse gas (GHG) emissions and align with a sustainable future.
-7 Energy price volatility Economic Energy price volatility risk refers to the uncertainty and fluctuations in the prices of energy commodities, such as oil, gas, and electricity, which can impact our operations and financial performance.
-These price fluctuations Potential cons fluctuating en on the operation performance, a business outco These price flu can affect our profitability, co and investmen a Climate change adaptation failure Environmental adaptation failure is the most impactful and one of the most likely long-term risks identified.
-It arises when inadequate Increased regulatory scrutiny, reputational damage, physical risks from extreme weather, supply chain disruptions, and shifts in consumer behaviour.
-Financial risks may also arise from stranded assets or investments in high-carbon We integrate climate considerations into our strategies and targets.
+4 Climate change adaptation failure Environmental Climate change adaptation failure is the most impactful and one of the most likely long-term risks identified.
+It arises when inadequate measures and policies are in place to address climate change.
+Increased regulatory scrutiny, reputational damage, physical risks from extreme weather, supply chain disruptions, and shifts in consumer behaviour.
+Financial risks may also arise from stranded assets or investments in high-carbon industries facing declining demand.
+We integrate climate considerations into our strategies and targets.
 Our businesses have been investing in renewable energy and implement climate resilience measures.
-Collaboration with stakeholders and disclosure of climate-related risks can be influenced by numerous factors including supply and demand dynamics, geopolitical events, regulatory changes, and weather conditions. are in place to address climate change. industries facing declining demand. and opportunities to investors and customers are also done.
-By demonstrating commitment to climate action, we enhance resilience, seize new market opportunities, and contribute to a sustainable future. ٤ Collapse of a systemically important industry or supply chain Economic It is characterised by the potential breakdown of key components, such critical infrastructure, or interdependent In the event of within an indu chain on which it could lead to disruptions in of crucial inpu Social cohesion erosion Societal Social cohesion erosion is among the highest likelihood consumer confidence, disruptions in supply chains, There is huge scope to enhance self- organised resilience at the community and national levels. networks, which play a vital role in supporting economic activities or services neo operations.
-Th in production o and highest impact long-term risk.
-It strained employee relations, and reputational damage.
-We need to proactively address societal and ensuring the flow of goods and services. shortages, incr and potential r encompasses factors such as social unrest, cultural conflicts, inequality, and polarisation, which can impact businesses in various ways. cohesion risk by promoting diversity, inclusion, and social responsibility, and actively engaging with stakeholders to build positive relationships and contribute to the well-being of the communities we operate in. ç Data theft Technological Data theft risk refers to the potential threat of unauthorised access, acquisition, or disclosure of sensitive and valuable information held by The conseque read of false or ding information can e our Company's tion, erode stakeholder and impact investor ence.
-It can also nce consumer ption, leading to ased demand and share.
-Regulatory and lations.
-Additionally, and stakeholder ts can occur, including backlash, protests, and tions to operations.
+Collaboration with stakeholders and disclosure of climate-related risks and opportunities to investors and customers are also done.
+By demonstrating commitment to climate action, we enhance resilience, seize new market opportunities, and contribute to a sustainable future.
+5 Social cohesion erosion Societal Social cohesion erosion is among the highest likelihood and highest impact long-term risk.
+It encompasses factors such as social unrest, cultural conflicts, inequality, and polarisation, which can impact businesses in various ways.
+This risk can lead to decreased consumer confidence, disruptions in supply chains, strained employee relations, and reputational damage.